jeroen1602/rt-pwm-test/README.md

 If this is done then make sure to update the cmake instance.
 CD into the build folder `cd build` and `cmake ../`.

+ ## RPI kernel

+ To build the exact kernel used, just take a look at the the README in the kernel-config folder.